 The normalization model predicts that a cell's conductance should increase with contrast.
-In order to evaluate how substantial these increases should be, we measured responses of a sample of simple cells for grating stimuli of a variety of temporal frequencies, contrasts and orientations and/or spatial frequencies.
-We then fit the data with the normalization model and used the best-fit parameters to estimate the time constants predicted by the model for zero contrast (uniform gray field) and full contrast gratings.

-Figure 20 shows our results.
-The estimated time constants for a zero contrast stimulus generally varied between 5 and 100 ms. These time constants were estimated to drop by around a factor of three for a full contrast grating.
-A threefold drop in time constant corresponds to a threefold increase in conductance.
+To evaluate how substantial these increases would be, we measured responses of a sample of simple cells for grating stimuli of a variety of temporal frequencies, contrasts and orientations and/or spatial frequencies (Carandini et al., 1997b).
+We fit the data with the normalization model and used the best-fit parameters to estimate the time constants predicted by the model for zero contrast (uniform gray field) and full contrast gratings.
+The estimated time constants for a zero contrast stimulus generally varied between 10 and 100 ms. These time constants were estimated to drop by around a factor of four for a full contrast grating.
+A fourfold drop in time constant corresponds to a fourfold increase in conductance.
+Even higher increases in conductance were predicted from other data sets in which plaids or flickering noise masks were employed (Carandini et al., 1997b).
+These large conductance increases are unlikely to be realistic.

-Our estimates of the conductance changes are surely inflated by our assumption that LGN cells are perfectly linear.
+Our estimates of the conductance changes are based on extracellular data, and are surely inflated by our assumption that LGN cells are perfectly linear.
 As mentioned in Section 4.1, both cat LGN and monkey M LGN cells exhibit a gain control that is in some ways similar to what we have been ascribing entirely to simple cells.
-Including the effects of known LGN nonlinearities would make our model more plausible, but it would clash with our goal of accounting for the data with a bare minimum of free parameters.
+In addition, there is evidence for active, non-linear processing in the dendrites (e.g. calcium spikes, Hirsch et al., 1995).
+Including these factors in the model would most likely allows to fit the simple cell responses while requiring smaller, possibly more realistic conductance increases.